New iPhone Stuck on Reconnecting? Try These Fixes

 Force Restart iPhone 6S

-Step 2: Update the iOS on Your New iPhone
+Step 2: Don't Transfer Data, Update iOS from Settings on Your New iPhone

 When you reach the 'Transfer Your Apps & Data' screen during setup, select "Don't Transfer Anything."
 Then, navigate to "Settings" > "General" > "Software Update" on your new iPhone.
 If an update is available, follow the on-screen instructions to download and install it.